deepbsd/deepbsd.github.io/_posts/2019-08-12-Find_Cheat_Sheet.markdown

 find . -user 'joe' -type f
 ```
 it is implicit that you want only files owned by joe.
 You don't need a `-a` here.
 But, let's say you wanted to see all
-files owned by 'joe' that are older than 90 days but not older than 100 days, or only those files that were modified within
+files owned by 'joe' that were modified than 90 days but not more than 100 days ago, or only those files that were modified within
 the last 4 days?
 As the logic becomes a little more complex, the '(' and ')' can come to the rescue:
 ```
 find / -user 'joe' '(' -mtime +90 -a ! -mtime +100 ')' -o '(' -mtime -4 ')'